-As you make your way through the world of Stardew Valley, you will eventually arrive at the fall season.
-Fall is third in the seasonal cycle and by this point in the game, you will be eager to plant the best crops for the season so that you can maximize your profit each day, and earn as much gold as possible.
+Fall is third in the seasonal cycle in Stardew Valley and by this point, you will be eager to plant the best crops for the season so that you can maximize your profit each day, and earn as much money as possible.
 This guide gives a ranking of Stardew Valley best fall crops, after considering profit, Community Bundles, cooking recipes, and potential gifts for the Stardew Valley residents.

-First off, we take a look at all normal crops that are harvestable during fall season.
-These crops can be either be bought from Pierres’s general store, or from the desert later on in the game.
-All these crops are easily available, and we’ll tell you about the highest and lowest value fall crops you can plant to make big profits each day.
+Moving on, we take a look at all normal crops that are harvestable during the fall season.
+These crops can be either bought from Pierres’s general store, or from the desert later on in the game.
+All these crops are easily available, and we’ll tell you about the highest and lowest-value fall crops you can plant to make big profits each day.

 This vegetable crop is kind of useful for other things too.
 They are one of Evelyn’s favorite gifts and can help you boost her favorability.
 You will also need a large number of Beets to complete a series of events that will unlock an important building, the Casino.
 This makes planting a few Beets seeds a fairly good option either for gold or other uses.

-Pumpkin seeds are a high cost crop and can be bought for 100 gold.
+The Pumpkin seeds are a high-cost crop and can be bought for 100 gold.
 However, this is another crop with a very high yield making it one of Stardew Valley’s best fall crops.
 The single pumpkin crop can make you a profit of 440 gold.
 You also get a 10% chance of finding giant pumpkins too, adding to your profits.

 Cranberry seeds cost 240 gold per seed and take 7 days to grow.
 They can give you 5 full harvests every season, making them an incredibly fruitful crop.
 1 cranberry can be sold for 75 gold each and you can get 2 to 3 cranberries from each plant.
 Cranberries are really simple to grow and can be used in 4 cooking recipes, giving them a variety of uses.